Sommer Ray Stuns In Red Bikini, Wishes Mom A Happy Birthday

 “Oh my god, gorgeous,” a fourth individual chimed in.

-Sommer has shared a number of daring looks to her social media account lately, especially this past week.
-On August 17, she sent temperatures soaring after she rocked just lingerie while posing in a bathtub, as reported by The Inquisitr.
+Sommer has shared a number of daring looks to her social media account lately, especially this week.
+On August 17, she sent temperatures soaring after she rocked lingerie while posing in a bathtub, as reported by The Inquisitr.
 That post has received more than 1 million likes.